PizzacKat/chtml/README.md

-# chtml
+# CHTML
-Removed the Markup Language from HTML
+Removed the Markup Language from HTML.

-It's like HTML, but with CSS syntax
+It's like HTML, but with CSS syntax.
+Raw text is written in quotation marks.

 ## Normal HTML:
 ```html